altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "I killed them - they killed themselves.
 They tried to kill me, I locked myself in here..."
 ~The voice was pained.~
-"I can’t even remember their faces, they’re gone...
+"I can't even remember their faces, they're gone...
 Really gone...GET OUT OF MY HEAD"
 *He screamed suddenly, a piercing howl.*
 ~And there was a thumping on the inside of the closet.~